bluesky/tiled/docs/source/reference/authentication.md

 ## Configure session lifetime parameters

-The server implementing "sliding sessions".
+The server implements "sliding sessions".
 The following are tunable:

 * Maximum inactive session age --- Time after which inactive sessions (sessions that have not refreshed tokens) will time out.